clintonlaishram/WhatsappServer/README.md

 ### 6. Add Public URL to Sheet
 - Copy the generated **public URL**.
-- Paste it into the **last column** of your Google Sheet for each row/message.
+- Paste it into the **last column** of your Google Sheet second row.

 ---